xiix0/scam/README.md

-You are a fluke of the universe; you have no right to be here.
+This life is yours.
+Some of it was given to you; the rest, you made yourself.